-- 2, 4, 5, 6, 8mm hex wrenches
+- 2, 4, 5, 6, 8 mm hex wrenches

-- 9, 10, 15mm open-end wrenches
+- 9, 10, 15 mm open-end wrenches

-- 15mm box end wrench
+- 15 mm box end wrench

-- Socket wrench, 14, 15, and 19mm socket
+- Socket wrench, 14, 15 and 19 mm socket

 - T25 Torx wrench

 - No. 1 Phillips-head screwdriver

-- Bicycle inner tube patch-kit, tire pump with gauge, and tire levers
+- Bicycle inner tube patch-kit, tyre pump with gauge and tyre levers

 - Torque wrench

-warning: Many bicycle service and repair tasks require special knowledge and tools.
-Do not begin any adjustments or service on your bicycle until you have learned from your bike shop how to properly complete them.
+A WARNING: Many bicycle service and repair tasks require special knowledge and tools.
+Do not begin any adjustments or service on your bicycle until you have learnt from your bike shop how to properly complete them.
 We recommend that significant mechanical repairs be carried out by a qualified bicycle mechanic.
 Improper adjustment or service may result in damage to the bicycle, or an accident that can cause serious injury or death.

 Your safety depends on the correct maintenance of your bicycle.
-If a repair, adjustment, or software update is not specifically listed in this manual, only your bike shop should make that repair.
+If a repair, adjustment or software update is not specifically listed in this manual, only your bike shop should make that repair.